asphalt2018/gulp-pixel2rem/README.md

 # gulp-pixel2rem
-gulp plugin to transform pixel to rem automatically
+gulp plugin to transform pixel to rem automatically, compatible with both pc and mobile

 # usage
 first install package